booch/presentations/HTTP_Exploration/slides.md

 Proxy - Nginx
 =============

-Use Nginx as a reverse proxy to add TLS security
+Use Nginx as a reverse proxy to add TLS security:

 ~~~ bash
 curl -v --insecure https://localhost/